bshroats5/Patriots_Nation/_posts/2025-08-26-pats-awards-winners.md

 image: /images/Pats-Awards.png
 image_credit: "Photo from University of the Cumberlands"
 ---
-author: Admin
-image: /images/Pats-Awards.png
-figcaption: Photo from University of the Cumberlands
----

 <p> The air was electric with excitement as we gathered to celebrate a year of incredible dedication, breathtaking skill, and unwavering spirit in Patriot athletics.
 The annual 2025 Pats Awards provided the perfect stage to honor the outstanding student-athletes, coaches, and teams who made this season one for the history books. </p>
 <p> From clutch performances to season-long dominance, the evening recognized every facet of athletic excellence.
 We are thrilled to announce the official winners of the 2025 Pats Awards! </p>